t-karasova/grs-samples-python/search/tutorials/tutorial_querying.md

 ### Upload catalog data to Cloud Storage

 There is a JSON file with valid products prepared in the `product` directory:
-**product/products.json**.
+`product/products.json`.

-Another file, **product/products_some_invalid.json**, contains both valid and invalid products, and you will use it to check the error handling.
+Another file, `product/products_some_invalid.json`, contains both valid and invalid products, and you use it to check the error handling.

 In your own project you need to create a Cloud Storage bucket and put the JSON file there.
-The bucket name must be unique, for convenience it can be named the same as your project ID.
+The bucket name must be unique.
+For convenience, you can name it the same as your project ID.

 1. To create the bucket and upload the JSON file run the following command in the Terminal: